-Similar to 2010, the Committee determined that the shares of Common Stock received by each NEO as stock salary would be subject to restrictions on transfer such that each NEO may not sell, transfer or otherwise dispose of any Common Stock received as stock salary in 2011 until the earlier of (a) the date of that M&T repays the CPP investment made under TARP, or (b) January 1, 2013.
-The number of shares of Common Stock to be paid to each NEO with respect to each bi-weekly pay period is to be determined by dividing the amount of stock salary with respect to that pay period by the reported closing price on the NYSE for a share of Common Stock on the pay date for such period.
-The NEOs may elect to pay the applicable taxes on the stock salary in cash or by having a portion of the stock salary withheld from each bi-weekly payment and receiving the net shares.
+Similar to the prior years in which the NEOs have been subject to the TARP Compensation Standards, the Committee determined that the shares of Common Stock received by each NEO as stock salary would be subject to restrictions on transfer such that each NEO may not sell, transfer or otherwise dispose of any Common Stock received as stock salary in 2012 until the earlier of (a) the date of that M&T repays the investment made under the TARP CPP, or (b) January 1, 2014.
+The number of shares of Common Stock to be paid to each NEO with respect to each biweekly pay period is to be determined by dividing the amount of stock salary with respect to that pay period by the reported closing price on the NYSE for a share of Common Stock on the pay date for such period.
+The NEOs may elect to pay the applicable taxes on the stock salary in cash or by having a portion of the stock salary withheld from each biweekly payment and receiving the net shares.
 The stock salary includes voting rights and the right to receive any dividends paid on the Common Stock if and when dividends are paid on the Common Stock.